Onboarding Vs Orientation: The Difference You Need to Know

 When a new employee joins, properly welcoming them is very much crucial.
 It is an essential step because the environment is new to them.
 It becomes overwhelming for the new employees on their first day at work.

-They might feel stressed and confused as they will have no idea about where they need to start their work or who to approach.
+They might feel confused as they will have little idea of their new work environment.
+The new employees don't know where to start or who to approach.
 To avoid such a situation, an HR manager needs to make them feel comfortable in the workplace.

 What is Orientation?